MadPaco/Writeups/dreaming.md

 ```

 This pops the last shell after waiting for a bit.
+Grab the last flag.

 Thanks for reading.